INSIDE STORY: Distributing the benefits from REDD+ – the case of Viet Nam

 Viet Nam has a rich history of benefit distribution systems for decentralised forest management.
 This experience is being used to help build a benefit distribution system that will be compliant with the Reducing Emissions from Deforestation and Forest Degradation (REDD+) programme being developed under the United Nations Framework Convention on Climate Change (UNFCCC).
 Participating in international capacity building programmes is also helping to design an effective system.

-This brief highlights key lessons learned from the Vietnamese experience, outlines the process of preparing such a system in the country, and lists the challenges that remain.
+This Inside Story, Distributing the benefits from REDD+ – the case of Viet Nam, highlights key lessons learned from the Vietnamese experience, outlines the process of preparing such a system in the country, and lists the challenges that remain.

 Viet Nam’s benefit distribution system will comply with the new REDD+ requirements and raise sensitive human and indigenous rights issues that will be addressed partly through free, prior informed consent.
 However, issues of carbon, land and forest tenure remain.
 Providing local communities with a meaningful role in the benefit distribution system preparatory process is vital for safeguarding social and economic benefits for local and indigenous communities.